eeue56/the-elm-report/README.md

 ### What are the current alternatives?

-Picking alternatives in the Javascript community is never an easy thing.
+Picking alternatives in the web development community is never an easy thing.

 There is a common joke of "x days since a new Javascript framework has been released".